maryame5/E_learning-platform/README.md

 5. Subjects and Courses
 •	Teachers can add subjects with descriptions and attach multiple courses under each subject.
 •	Students can browse, enroll, and view subjects and their courses.

-Distinctiveness and Complexity
-Distinctiveness
-This project is distinct from my previous projects because of the following new features:
-1. Profile Statistics: Teachers can view the number of students enrolled in their subjects, and admins can monitor all subjects and engagement.
-2. Opened Courses Tracking: Students can track which courses they have already viewed on their profile page.
-3. Editable Profile: Users can edit their profile information, including uploading a custom profile photo.
-4. Role-Specific Functionality: Each type of user (Admin, Teacher, Student) has unique features tailored to their role.
-5. Document and Image Management: Courses can include files and images that are displayed seamlessly on the course page.
-Complexity
-Developing this project involved several challenges that demonstrate its complexity:
-1. Role-Based User Management: Differentiating between admins, teachers, students, and normal users required careful design of models, logic, and views.
-2. Tracking Opened Courses: Implementing a feature to mark and display "opened courses" involved database updates and logic to ensure the correct courses are tracked for each student.
-3. File and Image Handling: Allowing teachers to upload documents and images and displaying them within courses added complexity, particularly in ensuring proper file management and rendering.
-4. Interactive Comments: Building an instant commenting system required integrating Django with JavaScript for real-time updates.
-5. Editable Profiles: Enabling users to modify their profile information and upload photos involved forms, validation, and file management.

 Project Files and Structure
 E_learning/: Main Django application folder.
 1.	models.py: Contains models for Users, Subjects, Courses, Enrolled Subjects, and Comments, Opened course .